Difference Between Resin Art and Acrylic Pour

 Resin art is artwork that uses epoxy resin as its base.
 All of the ingredients, such as dyes, pigments, glitters, flowers, etc., are mixed into epoxy resin.

 Epoxy resin is a form of adhesive and has two parts.
-Both of the parts, when mixed together, leads to a chemical reaction between the ingredients and the formation of a clear liquid having a thick consistency.
+Both of the parts, when mixed together, lead to a chemical reaction between the ingredients and the formation of a clear liquid having a thick consistency.

 One of the main features of epoxy resin is it provides a shiny, glossy, and glass-like finish to the art piece.
 Also, the epoxy resin hardens quickly and is super easy to use.

-Resin arts are used to make jewelry, trays, tabletops, bookmarks, keychains, coffee/tea coasters, customized letters, resin light lamps, wall art, momentous, customized gifts, etc. Resin art forms are not made on porous material such as canvas or paper.
+Resin arts are used to make jewellery, trays, tabletops, bookmarks, keychains, coffee/tea coasters, customized letters, resin light lamps, wall art, momentous, customized gifts, etc. Resin art forms are not made on porous material such as canvas or paper.

 art resin